 First, it is important to understand the difference between an insurance carrier and an insurance agent.
 In the United States, most legal malpractice insurance is distributed, or offered for sale, through agency relationships.
 This means that the company you as a purchaser deal with is often not the actual insurer or “carrier” itself, but rather someone representing the insurer as an agent or contracted seller.
 For example, Protexure Insurance Agency Inc. is a Managing General Underwriter for Crum & Forster, which is the actual insurer or carrier offering coverage through the Protexure Lawyers program.

-In some cases, that agent may also act as the organization that handles or conducts administration of the claims made by insureds.
-In other words, employees of the agency are the ones who do intake of reported claims and interface with employees of the carrier to determine coverage eligibility and how to proceed, including whether defense counsel should be hired.
+In some cases, that agent may also act as the organization that handles or conducts the administration of the claims made by insureds.
+In other words, employees of the agency are the ones who do the intake of reported claims and interface with employees of the carrier to determine coverage eligibility and how to proceed, including whether defense counsel should be hired.
 Each layer of the distribution chain can contribute to your ultimate out-of-pocket cost.

 AM Best Rating